Sign up early. – Not only does it save you money, but our classes tend to fill up.

 Safety Climbing a serious sport and safety is our primary concern.
 Climbing over a fresh water sea adds an extra element of both excitement and risk.
 When climbing along the lakeshore please make sure your group skills required for self rescue.
 Once you rap over the edge you have to be able climb our or ascend the rope.
 If you don’t have these skills, check out our free Lakeshore Safety classes.
 We have more information on how to stay safe at the fest available HERE.

 Below is more general info about the event that might be useful:

-Online registration fee is $50.
+Online registration fee is $65.
 This gets you into all of the Ice Fest socials, slideshows and the famous raffle.
-If you sign up at the door the registration fee will $75.
-You’ll get the same benefits but registering online will save you some money.
+If you sign up at the door the registration fee will be $85.
+You’ll get the same benefits, but registering online will save you some money.

 No refunds will be given if you can’t make it to the event.
 You are more than welcome to sell or trade your registration, but please let us know before doing so.

 Demo gear is available to rent for the entire weekend.
-The demo fee is $50 and gets you boots, tools and crampons for Wednesday through Sunday.
+The demo fee is $65 if you register online, or $85 at the door, and gets you boots, tools and crampons for Wednesday through Sunday.
 Gear must be returned each evening and checked out again in the morning.
 If you are taking a class, the gear is provided for the day of the class only and you must pay the demo fee to receive gear for the rest of the weekend.
 Non-climbing classes do not get demo gear.